Joaco2603/proyecto_python/README.md

-﻿# python tienda con bloc de notas
+﻿# Store python and notepad to store data and products

 1. Generate enviroment with venv
 2. pip install